 Casco Viejo is a historical district of Panama City and the heart of the city, also known as San Felipe or Casco Antiguo Panama.
 Its most distinct feature is its gorgeous colonial architecture that sharply contrasts with the surrounding modern skyscrapers.
 The neighbourhood has a lively nightlife and restaurant scene.

 A world-famous wonder of engineering, the Panama Canal is a manmade 82km/52mi waterway that connects the Atlantic and Pacific Oceans.
-The opening of the canal had an immense impact on international trade by facilitating shipment of goods from East to West.
+The opening of the canal had an immense impact on international trade by facilitating shipment of goods between East and West.

 Embera Indian Village

 The Embera Indians are an Indigenous people that live in villages near the Chagres River in the rainforest.
 Their livelihood depends on the waterways of the forest.
 Their traditional body paintings, dance, handicrafts, and cooking demonstrate Panama’s rich cultural heritage.

 San Blas Islands and the Guna People

 The San Blas Archipelago is a group of 360 islands located a few miles away from the eastern coast of Panama.
 Sixty of these islands are inhabited by the Indigenous Guna People, who have managed to maintain traditional ways of living despite the pressures of modernization.

 Soberania National Park is located approximately 25km/15 mi away from Panama City and is considered to be one of the best birding spots in the country.
 The rainforest has wonderful hiking trails that let travellers spot exotic animals and beautiful plants.